Test connectivity to a public DNS

-The 'W: Failed to fetch URL Connection timed out' warning appears when APT cannot download package metadata or files from repositories within the timeout period.
-This typically indicates network issues, slow mirrors, or temporary repository unavailability.
+The 'W: Failed to fetch URL Connection timed out' warning appears when APT cannot reach a repository within its timeout, usually due to network issues, slow or dead mirrors, or DNS problems.

 The "W: Failed to fetch URL Connection timed out" warning in APT indicates that the package manager attempted to connect to a repository server but the connection took longer than the configured timeout value.
 APT uses this timeout to prevent the update process from hanging indefinitely on unreachable servers.
 This warning typically appears during `apt update` or `apt install` operations when APT tries to fetch package lists, metadata, or actual package files from a mirror server.
 While APT can usually continue with other mirrors or retries, repeated timeout warnings suggest network instability or that the configured mirror is slow or unreachable.
 The error includes the full URL of the repository that timed out, which helps identify whether the issue is with a specific mirror or affects all repositories globally.